cogentcore/core/README.md

 * `Widget` nodes that use the full CSS-based styling (e.g., the Box model etc), are typically placed within a `Layout` -- they use `units` system with arbitrary DPI to transform sizes into actual rendered `dots` (term for actual raw resolution-dependent pixels -- "pixel" has been effectively co-opted as a 96dpi display-independent unit at this point).
 Widgets have non-overlapping bounding boxes (`BBox` -- cached for all relevant reference frames).

-* `SVG` rendering nodes that directly set properties on the `Paint` object and typically have their own geometry etc -- they should be within a parent `SVG` viewport, and their geom units are determined entirely by the transforms etc and we do not support any further unit specification -- just raw float values.
+* `SVG` rendering nodes that directly set properties on the `girl.Paint` object and typically have their own geometry etc -- they should be within a parent `SVG` viewport, and their geom units are determined entirely by the transforms etc and we do not support any further unit specification -- just raw float values.

 General Widget method conventions:
 * `SetValue` kinds of methods are wrapped in `UpdateStart` / `End`, but do NOT emit a signal.